backdrop-contrib/mailchimp/README.md

     mailchimp_lists module.
   * If you use a drush make workflow, see the example drush makefile: mailchimp.make.example.
-  * The MailChimp PHP library must exist in your Drupal installation.
+  * The MailChimp PHP library must exist in your Backdrop installation.

 MailChimp Library Installation
 --------------------------------------------------------------------------------